 Jameson Not a Shamrock Shake

-The perfect drink to mix up on St. Patrick’s day thanks to its bright green colouring.
+The perfect drink to mix up on St. Patrick’s day thanks to its bright green coloring.
 The brainchild of the mixologists over at Jameson themselves, you can be sure this makes for easy sipping.

 - 45 ml Jameson Irish Whiskey